nickayson/nickayson/README.md

 -python(now)
 -css(now)

-- on that leetcode grind lets go!!!
+- Focusing on internships I have now.
-- Also balancing school and personal projects
+- Also balancing school and personal projects.

 - Currently in my 3rd year of Computer Science at Cal State Fullerton and have a 3.559 GPA
 - Estimated to Graduate in May 2023

--Starting Personal Projects In Winter!
-Hitting my Stride Now
+- Starting Personal Projects In Winter!

 -![grab-landing-page](https://github.com/nickayson/nickayson/blob/main/download.jpg)